immich-app/immich/docs/docs/features/supported-formats.md

 # Supported formats

 Immich supports a number of image and video formats, the most common of which are outlined here.
-For the full list, you can refer to the [Immich source code](https://github.com/immich-app/immich/blob/main/server/src/utils/mime-types.ts).

 :::note
-The `Format` column represents the MIME type, for example `image/jpeg` or `video/mp4`.
+For the full list, you can refer to the [Immich source code](https://github.com/immich-app/immich/blob/main/server/src/utils/mime-types.ts).
 :::

 ## Image formats